Summarized Biography

 Seminars

-Raffaele Calabretta has been a permanent researcher of the Italian National Research Council since 1988 and is a member of the Institute Committee of the Institute of Cognitive Sciences and Technologies (former Institute of Psychology) of the Italian National Research Council in Rome.
+Raffaele Calabretta has been a permanent researcher of the Italian National Research Council since 1988 and, from 2002 to 2008, held the position of a member of the Institute Committee of the Institute of Cognitive Sciences and Technologies (former Institute of Psychology) of the Italian National Research Council in Rome.
+Starting from September 2016, he has been an Associate Professor of Psychology of Communication (International Telematic University UNINETTUNO, Rome).

-From 2000 to 2004 he was a Professor of Educational Technologies at the University of L'Aquila Faculty of Educational Science.
-He is also a member of the Center of Computational Ecology (Yale University) and an affiliate of the New England Complex Systems Institute (Cambridge, MA).
-In 1997 he spent one sabbatical year as post-doctoral fellow at Yale University Department of Biology; in 2000 and 2002 came back to Yale as visiting fellow at the Department of Ecology and Evolutionary Biology and of Psychology, and in 2010 as visiting scholar at the Department of Psychology.
-He collaborates with Gunter Wagner (founding chair of the Department of Ecology and Evolutionary Biology) and Frank Keil (Faculty of Psychology, editor of The MIT Encyclopedia of Cognitive Sciences, MIT Press, 1999).
+From 2000 to 2004, he was a Professor of Educational Technologies at University of L'Aquila Faculty of Educational Science.
+From 1998 to 2002, he was a member of the Center of Computational Ecology (Yale University), and since 2001 he has been an affiliate of the New England Complex Systems Institute (Cambridge, MA).
+In 1997 he spent one sabbatical year as post-doctoral fellow at Yale University Department of Biology; in 2000 and 2002 he went back to Yale as visiting fellow at the Department of Ecology and Evolutionary Biology and of Psychology, and in 2010 as visiting scholar at the Department of Psychology.
+He worked with Gunter Wagner (founding chair of the Department of Ecology and Evolutionary Biology) and Frank Keil (Faculty of Psychology, editor of The MIT Encyclopedia of Cognitive Sciences, MIT Press, 1999).
+In 2012 he was a visiting scholar at Stanford University in the Department of Communication, collaborating with James Fishkin (see Fishkin & Calabretta, 2012), who is the Director of the Center for Deliverative Democracy and the developer of Deliberative Polling.
+In the spring of 2016 Calabretta returned to Stanford as a Visiting Scholar, and participated in and assisted with the organization of the first Deliberative Poll to be conducted among Stanford students in the campus.

-A recent research interest is in using experimental narrative as educational tool (see below).
+More recent research interests are experimental narrative as educational tool and intra-party democracy (see below).

 "Duplication of modules has been shown to be an efficient mechanism for the generation of functional innovation in the field of artificial intelligence, but has not been studied in biological networks.
 Therefore, we ask whether module duplication occurs in cellular networks.
 We developed a generic framework for the analysis of module duplication, and use it in a large-scale analysis of Saccharomyces cerevisiae protein complexes. [...]
 The mechanisms that underlie the evolution of functional modules are largely unknown.
 Theoretical simulations in neural networks have shown that duplication and specialization of en-tire modules is an effective mode of network growth (Calabretta et al. 1998, 2000). [...]
 These results strongly support the view that complex duplication is a mechanism by which evolution generates functional specialization.
 This extends what has been found previously for duplication of individual genes (Prince and Pickett 2002), and is in agreement with the behavior of artificial systems such as neural networks (Calabretta et al. 2000)" (Pereira-Leal & Teichnmann, 2006, pp. 552 and 557).